 Park facilities include 45 campsites (four Class A, 37 Class B, and four Tent Sites); a store with supplies and gifts for sale (open throughout the year); standard pavilion; picnic sites; and a playground.
 The visitor center includes exhibits and a CD interactive program.
 Bicycles can be rented here.

-Closed at this time, the park marina will reopen by late-spring 2014.
-Fishing boat, party barge, pedal boat, canoe, and kayak rentals will be available beginning then.
-All boat ramps in the park are open and accessible.
+The park marina offers fishing boat, pedal boat, canoe, and kayak rentals.
+A boat ramp provides access to the lake.
 In the waters of White Oak Lake, the catfish daily limit is five and the bream daily limit is 50.
-All other fish are catch and release only, according to Arkansas Game and Fish Regulations.
+Bass and crappie are temporarily catch and release only, according to Arkansas Game and Fish regulations.

 Choose from the park's hiking trails or almost 10 miles of mountain bike trails leading through a diversity of natural environments ranging from marshlands to Beech covered ridges.